-- (1) If there are grounds for suspicion that a criminal offense has been committed that carries a prison sentence of more than five (5) years, an authorized official shall immediately inform the Prosecutor and shall under the Prosecutor's direction take the steps necessary to locate the perpetrator, to prevent the suspect or accomplice from hiding or fleeing, to detect and secure the clues to the criminal offense and objects which might serve as evidence, and to gather all information that might be of use for the criminal proceedings. - (2) If there are grounds for suspicion that the criminal offense referred to in Paragraph 1 of this Article has been committed, and the delay would pose a risk, an authorized official is obligated to carry out necessary actions in order to fulfil the tasks referred to in Paragraph 1 of this Article.
-When carrying out these actions, the authorized official is obligated to act in accordance with this Code.
-The authorized official shall be bound to inform the Prosecutor on all taken actions immediately and deliver the collected items that may serve as evidence. - (3) If there are grounds for suspicion that a criminal offense has been committed that carries a prison sentence of up to five (5) years, an authorized official shall inform the Prosecutor of all available information, actions and measures performed no later than seven (7) days after forming the grounds for suspicion that a criminal offense has been committed. - (4) In cases referred to in Paragraphs 1 through 3 of this Article, the Prosecutor shall issue an order on conducting the investigation if he considers it necessary.
+- (1) If there are grounds for suspicion that a criminal offense has been committed punishable by a prison sentence of more than five (5) years, an authorized official shall immediately inform the prosecutor and shall under the prosecutor's direction take the steps necessary to locate the perpetrator, to prevent the suspect or accomplice from hiding or fleeing, to detect and secure the clues to the criminal offense and objects which might serve as evidence, and to gather all information that might be of use for the criminal proceedings. - (2) If there are grounds for suspicion that the criminal offense referred to in Paragraph 1 of this Article has been committed, and the delay would be detrimental, an authorized official is obliged to carry out necessary actions in order to fulfil the tasks referred to in Paragraph 1 of this Article.
+When carrying out these actions, the authorized official is obliged to act in accordance with this Code.
+The authorized official is bound to inform the prosecutor on all taken actions immediately and deliver the collected items that may serve as evidence. - (3) If there are grounds for suspicion that a criminal offense has been committed punishable by a prison sentence of up to five (5) years, an authorized official shall inform the prosecutor of all available information and investigative actions performed no later than seven (7) days after finding out there are grounds for suspicion that a criminal offense has been committed. - (4) In cases referred to in Paragraphs 1 through 3 of this Article, the prosecutor shall issue an order on conducting the investigation if he considers it necessary.

-Collection of Information
+Taking Statements and Collection of Information

-(1) In order to perform the tasks referred to in Article 218 of this Code, authorized officials may obtain the necessary information from persons; may make a necessary examination of vehicles, passengers and luggage; may restrict movement in a specified area during the time required to complete a certain action; may take the necessary steps to establish identity of persons and objects; may organize search to locate an individual or items being sought; may in the presence of a responsible individual search specified structures and premises of state authorities, public enterprises and institutions, examine specified documents belonging to state authorities or public enterprises or institutions, and take other necessary steps and actions.
-A record or official notes shall be kept of facts and circumstances ascertained in the taking of various actions and also concerning items which have been found or forfeited.
+(1) In order to perform the tasks referred to in Article 216 of this Code, authorized officials may obtain the necessary information from persons; may make a necessary examination of vehicles, passengers and luggage; may restrict movement in a specified area during the time required to complete a certain action; may take the necessary steps to establish identity of persons and objects; may organize search to locate an individual or items being sought; may in the presence of a responsible individual search specified structures and premises of state authorities, public enterprises and institutions, examine specified documents belonging to state authorities or public enterprises or institutions, and take other necessary steps and actions.
+A record or official notes shall be kept of facts and circumstances ascertained in the taking of various actions and also concerning items which have been found or seized.